Eskişehir: Economy

 Traditionally dependent on flour milling and brickyards, the city expanded with the building of railway workshops in 1894 for work on the Berlin–Baghdad railway.

 As of 1920, Eskişehir was one of the major locations for meerschaum mining.
 At that time, most of the mining sites were owned by the state.

+Image from the von Hallwyl family's journey through Asia Minor and Turkey 27 April - 20 June 1901 - Hallwyl Museum.

 Devrim, the first Turkish automobile, was produced in 1961 at the TÜLOMSAŞ factory in Eskişehir.
 Devrim was never put into mass production and stayed a concept study; it can be viewed in the TÜLOMSAŞ factory in Eskişehir.
 In addition to production, the first Turkish steam powered locomotive called Karakurt was produced at the TÜLOMSAŞ factory in 1961.
 Eskişehir was also the site of Turkey's first aviation industry (Aeronautical Supply Maintenance Centre) and its air base was the command centre of Turkey's first Tactical Air Force headquarters on NATO's southern flank during the Cold War.